IsraelIyke/ezynotify-bot/README.md

 2. Handler reads `message.text` and `message.chat.id` and runs command matching.
 3. For multi-step flows, user session state is kept in memory (`userState` Map) until completed.
 4. Completed requests are stored in `ezynotify` table in Supabase.
-5. Background checker (not included here) would read `ezynotify` rows and perform periodic checks, sending messages with `sendMessage` to users.
+5. Background checker (not included here. [see here](https://github.com/IsraelIyke/ezynotifyv2) ) would read `ezynotify` rows and perform periodic checks, sending messages with `sendMessage` to users.

 ---